FarronF/limerick-council-meetings/meetings/2025/04/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 5th March 2025.md

 Signage has already been erected and further signage has been ordered and

-will be in place once delivery has been received.---
+will be in place once delivery has been received.
+---
 8

 In proposing the Motion, Councillor Ruddle requested that signage be displayed around the